DanieleGiorgianni/software-engineering-project/README.md

 - Socket
 - 1 Advanced Functionality (Undo)

-## Instructions on how to perform JARs
+## INSTRUCTIONS ON HOW TO PERFORM JARs
 The game can be run both locally and via the network.<br />
 In the first case just follow the instructions **(1)**, in the second case the instructions **(2)**.<br />
 The game can be launched in two modes, via command line or with a graphical interface.<br />